assocworks/purcosa-docs/docs/contracts/loa-process.md

 ---

-## Checking the Status of Contracts and LOAs:
+## Checking the Status of Contracts and LOAs

 Any user with a Contract Admin or Finance role can check the status of contracts and LOAs by visiting the **LOA Captured Report** page.